snipe/snipe-it/manual/custom-fields.md

 ![Create mobile phones fieldset](/img/mobile-phones.png)

+When you're adding a field to a fieldset, you can select whether that field should be required, what order it should appear in, and then select the fieldset to add from the select box.

 ![Create mobile phones fieldset](/img/add-to-fieldset.png)

 Then, for any mobile phone assets you create that belong to that asset model, the custom fields attributes will automatically appear.